-Iíve written two books, The Lost Religion of Jesus and A Vegetarian Sourcebook (described elsewhere on this web site).
-Besides vegetarianism, simple living, and the history of religion, I'm also very much interested in ecological economics, limits to growth, peak oil, and environmental issues.
-Underlying all of these interests, there is a single value, that of compassion.
+I’ve written three books, Disciples (Apocryphile Press, 2013), The Lost Religion of Jesus (Lantern Books, 2000), and A Vegetarian Sourcebook (G. P. Putnam’s Sons, 1983).
+I’ve also been published in VegNews, Vegetarian Times, and other vegetarian and vegan publications.
+Besides vegetarianism, simple living, and the history of religion, I’m also very much interested in ecological economics, limits to growth, peak oil, and environmental issues.
+Underlying all of these interests is the theme of compassion.

-This is what my books, my blog, my life is about.
 The quickest way to find out more about me is to take a look at this web site and my books.
-If you're local to Denver, visit us at the Denver Vegans.
-If you're not local, send me an e-mail (see above), drop me a card, or comment on something on my blog that interests you.
+If you’re local to Denver, visit us at the Denver Vegans.
+If you’re not local, send me an e-mail (see below), drop me a card, or comment on something on my blog that interests you.
 Stay in touch.

 P. S. The photo of the bridge (at the very top of this page and other pages) was taken in the fall of 2011 at Cumberland Mountain State Park in Tennessee.